-The New Mexico Environment Department oversees laws regarding asbestos handling and disposal in the state, as well as administering federal laws.
-Notification to the department is required before the beginning of any asbestos-related project, and even demolitions that have not been determined to contain asbestos.
-Inspections must be done first in any kind of renovation or demolition to determine if there is any asbestos present.
+The New Mexico Environment Department oversees laws regarding asbestos handling and disposal in the state and administering federal laws.
+The department must be told before the beginning of any asbestos-related project or even demolitions that have not been determined to contain asbestos.
+Inspections must be done first in any renovation or demolition to determine if there is any asbestos present.

 Cancer Care in New Mexico

-For people who were exposed to asbestos in New Mexico, whether on the job or in any other situation, it is crucial to get good medical care.
+For people exposed to asbestos in New Mexico, whether on the job or in any other situation, it is crucial to get good medical care.
 Not everyone exposed will get sick, but those who do will experience serious illnesses.
-It is important to get screened for cancer regularly and to get early and expert care if you have cancer.
+It is important to get screened for cancer regularly and get early and expert care if you have cancer.

-Find a New Mexico Mesothelioma Lawyer
+How to Find a New Mexico Mesothelioma Lawyer

 The best way to get the ball rolling on an asbestos lawsuit is to rely on the expert advice of a New Mexico mesothelioma lawyer.
-This professional understands the laws and how to gather evidence and make a case that an employer or company was negligent for your asbestos exposure and illness.
+This professional understands the laws and how to gather evidence and prove that an employer or company was negligent for your asbestos exposure and illness.